martin67/adventofcode/src/main/doc/aoc2016/Day19AnElephantNamedJoseph.md

 So, with **five** Elves, the Elf that sits starting in position 2 gets all the presents.

 With the number of Elves given in your puzzle input, **which Elf now gets all the presents?**

+Your puzzle answer was 1420064.

+Both parts of this puzzle are complete!
+They provide two gold stars: **